|

 A

-German U-boat sinks the SS Lusitania on 7 May, killing 1,198 and
+German U-boat sinks the SS Lusitania on 7 May (see feature link),

-inflaming anti-German feeling in the US.
-However, Woodrow Wilson has no
+killing 1,198 and inflaming anti-German feeling in the US.
+However, Woodrow

-intention of bringing his country to war and actively works to bring the
+Wilson has no intention of leading his country to war and instead works

-German-American Bund to keep America neutral.
-Instead, the USA occupies Haiti
+campaign through the German-American Bund to keep America neutral.
+Instead,

 |